“Theodore Williams?”

 I put my hand down and waited patiently with the other students while Mrs. Quentin shouted the last name on her list.

-It was the last day of our adventure-filled, week-long field trip.
-We had spent the entire week rock-climbing, canoeing, hiking and studying.
-We all were exhausted, but happy; I could see wide smiles wherever I looked.
+It was the final day of our adventure-filled, week-long field trip.
+We’d spent the entire week rock-climbing, canoeing, hiking and studying, so we all were exhausted, but happy.
+I could see wide smiles wherever I looked.

-The afternoon was nice and warm, even though the winter was coming.
-We were far from home, and I wished we didn’t need to leave the resort where we were staying at.
-It was colder where I lived, but that wasn’t the only reason why I didn’t want to return home.
+The afternoon was nice and warm even though winter was coming.
+We were far from home, and I wished we didn’t need to leave the resort where we were staying.
+It was colder where I lived, but that wasn’t the only reason I didn’t want to return home.

 I sighed when I thought about the next day, but I refused to give in to my sadness.
-There was a chance that my life would change for the better within the next few hours.
-That thought cheered me up.
+There was a chance my life was going to change for the better within the next few hours, and that cheered me up.

 “All right, everyone, listen up!”
 Mrs. Quentin spoke with a loud voice, waking me up from my thoughts.
-“After dinner you have the rest of the day off.
-You know the rules, and do not leave the camping site!” she seemed to be talking directly to the notorious troublemaker of our class, a guy named Deon Steele.
+“After dinner, you have the rest of the day off.
+You know the rules, and do not leave the camping site!” she added, talking directly to the notorious troublemaker of our class, a guy named Deon Steele.
 “That’s all!”

 I cheered with the rest of the students.
-Everyone seemed happy that we had the entire day to do whatever we wanted, but to me it was also important.
-That day was going to be really special to me.
+Everyone was happy that we had the entire day to do whatever we wanted, but to me, it was also important.
+That day was going to be very special to me.

-I turned to look at my best friend, Beau Silver.
-Oh God, even his name was beautiful.
-I had never met a boy as beautiful as him.
+I turned my attention to my best friend, Beau Silver.
+God, even his name was beautiful.
+I’d never met a boy as beautiful as him.
 He had gorgeous golden-brown eyes, and chopped, tawny hair.
-His face was pure perfection; he had high cheekbones and a straight nose, and his silky skin was smooth and flawless.
+His face was pure perfection.
+He had high cheekbones and a straight nose, and his silky skin was smooth and flawless.
 He was tall and toned, and his voice was honey to my ears.
 He was an amazing person.
-I’d been watching him for months, and he truly was perfect.
+I’d been watching him for months, and he really was perfect.

-I had a severe crush on him.
-I had been in love with him as long as I could remember and my longing for him was only growing stronger.
-I had known for a while that I was gay, but I had never told anyone about it.
+And I had a severe crush on him.
+I’d been in love with him as long as I could remember, and my longing for him was only growing stronger.
+I’d known for a while that I was gay, but I’d never found the courage to tell anyone about it.
 Homophobia was too strong in my home city, so I had decided to keep it to myself.

 However, I couldn’t live in a lie anymore.
-I had decided weeks ago that I would tell Beau how I felt about him by the end of the field trip.
-I had tried coming out to him countless of times before, but always chickened out.
+I’d decided weeks ago to tell Beau how I felt about him by the end of this field trip.
+I’d tried coming out to him countless times before, but I’d never had enough courage to actually say those words.
 I knew if I wouldn’t confess my feelings to Beau by the end of the day, I would never have the guts to tell him.

 “Come,” Beau said and touched my arm lightly.
 “I want to go to the lake after dinner.”

-It would be more romantic if I told him about my feelings by the lake!
-It was so pretty there.
-I wished we’d be alone – I wouldn’t be able to confess to him if there was someone else listening.
+It would be so much more romantic if I told him about my feelings by the lake!
+It would make such a pretty scene for us.
+I just wished we’d be left alone… I knew I wouldn’t be able to confess to him if there was someone else listening.

-I followed Beau to the cafeteria, staring at his strong back and trying to mimic his graceful walk.
+I followed Beau to the cafeteria.
+The entire time, I stared at his strong back and tried to mimic his graceful walk.
 He walked like he was the king of the universe.
 Everyone who stood in his path gave him the way, and I almost expected them to bow their heads to him.
-They should have done so, just because he was Beau.
-He deserved to be respected.
+They should’ve done so simply because he was Beau.
+He deserved to be respected like that.

-I knew how weird my thoughts were, but I literally worshipped him.
-It wasn’t just because of his looks, or because I was in love with him.
+I knew how weird my thoughts were, but I worshiped him and everything about him and related to him.
+It wasn’t just because of his looks or because I was in love with him.
 He had saved me.
-Because of him, I was still sane, and alive.
+Because of him, I was still sane and alive.

-I wouldn’t have survived after losing my whole family, if it wasn’t for Beau.
+I wouldn’t have survived losing my whole family if it weren’t for Beau.
 He kept me company and comforted me when I had no one else.
-He was my hero, and my savior, so it didn’t take me long to start growing strong feelings for him.
+He was my hero and my savior, so it didn’t take me long to start growing strong feelings for him.

 When we sat down to eat our spaghetti, l wondered why Beau was friends with someone like me.
 I had been trying to figure it out for ages, but I never understood why he was wasting his time with me.

 I mean, I wasn’t anything special.
-I was just a scrawny short kid with a few acne scars, boring blue eyes and even more boring black hair that was always hanging in front of my eyes.
-I wasn’t smart, or athletic, or artistic either.
-I had no special skills of any kind, except being clumsy and awkward all the time.
+I was just a scrawny, short kid with a few acne scars, boring blue eyes and even more boring black hair that was always hanging in front of my eyes.
+I wasn’t smart or athletic or artistic.
+I wasn’t anything, really.
+I had no special skills of any kind, unless being clumsy and awkward all the time counted.

 And yet, Beau wanted to be friends with me.

-I peeked at him when he wasn’t looking at me.
-He was talking to his friend, Sean, who was big, arrogant and the complete opposite of me.
-He was kind of my friend too, but I never really talked to anyone else except Beau.
-I was too shy to talk to anyone else, but as long as I had Beau, I didn’t mind.
+I peered at him while he talked to his friend, Sean, who was big, arrogant, and the complete opposite of me.
+He was kind of my friend too, but I never really had the courage to talk to anyone else except Beau.
+Though as long as I had Beau, I didn’t mind.
 He was all I needed in my life.

-When we were done eating, Beau gestured to me to follow him.
-I had a wide smile on my face while he led the way to the lake.
-We were the only two people there, and I started to feel really nervous.
+Once we were done eating, and we left the cafeteria, Beau gestured for me to follow him without saying a word.
+I had a wide smile on my face the entire time as he led the way to the lake.
+We were the first two people to arrive… I was suddenly so nervous I could hardly breathe…

-“I love this place,” Beau said when we sat down on the warm sand.
+“I really like this place,” Beau said when we sat down on the warm sand.
 “It’s so peaceful.”

-“I love this place too,” I repeated his words like a parrot, without sparing a look at our surroundings.
+“I really like this place too,” I hastily repeated his words like a parrot without sparing a single look at our surroundings.

-There was nothing but silence around us while I gathered all the courage I could muster to speak the words I’d wanted to say for months.
-Beau was playing with the sand, being completely oblivious to my struggle.
+There was nothing but silence surrounding us while I gathered all the courage I could muster to speak the words I’d wanted to say for months.
+Beau was playing with the sand, completely oblivious to my struggle.
 I couldn’t take my eyes off him.
 He was so mesmerizingly beautiful.

 Beau chuckled without looking at me.
 “Where did that come from?” he asked lightly.